-- 37. Petitioner proposes a master plan to develop an 18-hole golf course with full support facilities in the Property and on adjacent Agricultural District lands in the Project Area.
+- 33. Petitioner proposes a master plan to develop an 18-hole golf course with full support facilities in the Property and on adjacent Agricultural District lands in the Project Area.
 Support facilities include a clubhouse with dining establishments, a banquet room, swimming pool, tennis courts, driving range, other recreational amenities and accessory buildings for maintenance and golfer conveniences.
-No residential or resort development is proposed for any part of the Project Area. - 38.
+No residential or resort development is proposed for any part of the Project Area. - 34.
 Petitioner stated that the proposed project will not be developed on Conservation District lands or lands within 200 feet of the shoreline, whichever is greater.
-Petitioner has amended its petitioned area to delete lands originally proposed for reclassification to the Urban District within 200 feet of the shoreline. - 39.
-Petitioner stated that the Property proposed for reclassification from the Agricultural District to the Urban District, includes lands designated by the Land Study Bureau as class "E" lands.
+Petitioner has amended its petitioned area to delete lands originally proposed for reclassification to the Urban District within 200 feet of the shoreline.

+- 35. Petitioner stated that the Property proposed for reclassification from the Agricultural District to the Urban District, includes lands designated by the Land Study Bureau as class "E" lands.
 According to the Petitioner, these lands were included in the Property rather than retained in the Agricultural District with the other "E" lands in the Project Area because construction of the clubhouse facility includes commercial type activities requiring an urban area designation.
-Thus, Petitioner extended the Property to include other "E" lands in the vicinity down to the nearest the Conservation District boundary.

-- Village Urban District and the sand dunes were included in the Property so that all class "B" lands were proposed for reclassification into the Urban District.
-The original Petition proposed golf holes for these lands but subsequent amendments to the Petition relocated the golf holes from these lands to other locations in the Project Area. - 41.
-Petitioner states that the size of Parcel A could be reduced and still allow for construction of the proposed clubhouse based on a possible flag lot configuration. - 42.
-Petitioner proposes to preserve the shoreline areas, designated archaeological sites, and a majority of the sand dunes. - 43.
-Halewaiu Road which leads to the Waiehu Golf Course will also be re-routed to reduce golf course traffic through Waihee Village. - 44.
-According to Petitioner, the proposed golf course will be of similar quality as other existing private golf courses on Maui. - 45.
-The proposed golf course will be a privately owned course that will offer foreign memberships in Japan, and in the future, local memberships at rates to be determined.
+Thus, Petitioner extended the Property to include other "E" lands in the vicinity down to the nearest the Conservation District boundary. - 36.
+Petitioner stated that lands between the Waihee Village Urban District and the sand dunes were included in the Property so that all class "B" lands were proposed for reclassification into the Urban District.
+The original Petition proposed golf holes for these lands but subsequent amendments to the Petition relocated the golf holes from these lands to other locations in the Project Area. - 37.
+Petitioner states that the size of Parcel A could be reduced and still allow for construction of the proposed clubhouse based on a possible flag lot configuration. - 38.
+Petitioner proposes to preserve the shoreline areas, designated archaeological sites, and a majority of the sand dunes.

+- 39. Halewaiu Road which leads to the Waiehu Golf Course will also be re-routed to reduce golf course traffic through Waihee Village. - 40.
+According to Petitioner, the proposed golf course will be of similar quality as other existing private golf courses on Maui. - 41.
+The proposed golf course will be a privately owned course that will offer foreign memberships in Japan, and in the future, local memberships at rates to be determined. - 42.
+Petitioner proposes to reserve a minimum of 15 starting times (60 rounds) per day for Hawaii state residents at \$30.00 per round including the cart fee.